gitter-lab/SINGE/README.md

 The results can be reproduced by providing the same inputs and date from a previous experiment.

 ## Example
-`SCINGE_Example.m` demonstrates a simple example with two hyperparameter sets and two replicates.
+`SINGE_Example.m` demonstrates a simple example with two hyperparameter sets and two replicates.
 It runs SINGE on `data1/X_SCODE_data` and writes the results to the `Output` directory.

 ## Testing